Graph Convolutional Neural Networks Sensitivity under Probabilistic Error Model: Numerical Experiments

-We evaluate the effect of the probabilistic error on the node classification performance on the Cora citation graph \cite{Sen_Namata_Bilgic_Getoor_Galligher_Eliassi-Rad_2008}, which has $C = 7$ classes, $N = 2708$ vertices.
-Assuming the indirect nature of the underlying graph, we modify the original Cora graph from a directed to an undirected one.
+We utilize the undirected Cora citation graph \cite{Sen_Namata_Bilgic_Getoor_Galligher_Eliassi-Rad_2008}, which comprises $N = 2708$ nodes, and $C = 7$ classes.
+Assuming the undirected nature of the underlying graph, we modify the original Cora graph from a directed to an undirected one.
 The undirected Cora graph has $|\ccalE| = 5278$ edges.
-We follow the data splitting scheme in \cite{Wu19-Simplifying}.
-For the probabilistic error model, we distort the original graph with all combinations of edge deleting probabilities $\epsilon_1 = [0, 3, 6, 9]\times 10^{-2}$, and edge adding probabilities $\epsilon_2 = [0, 3, 6, 9]\times 10^{-4}$.
-Each error combination is run for $100$ times to capture the randomness introduced by the error model.
-The GSO $\bbS$ is the augmented normalized adjacency matrix, and the orders of graph filters are $K = 2$ and $K=3$.
+We ascertain the evolution of our theoretical bounds against an increase in edge deletion probability $\epsilon_1$ and edge addition probability $\epsilon_2$.
+These alterations are systematically tracked along with using the $\ell_1$ and $\ell_2$ norms of the discrepancy between the original and perturbed graphs.